Wolf3s/xbmc4xbox-python/python/Doc/library/dis.rst

    storage.

-.. opcode:: SET_LINENO (lineno)
+.. opcode:: DELETE_DEREF (i)

-   This opcode is obsolete.
+   Empties the cell contained in slot *i* of the cell and free variable storage.
+   Used by the :keyword:`del` statement.

 .. opcode:: RAISE_VARARGS (argc)

-   Raises an exception. *argc* indicates the number of arguments to the raise statement, ranging from 0 to 3.
+   Raises an exception. *argc* indicates the number of parameters to the raise statement, ranging from 0 to 3.
 The handler will find the traceback as TOS2, the parameter as TOS1, and the exception as TOS.

 .. opcode:: CALL_FUNCTION (argc)

-   Calls a callable object.
-The low byte of *argc* indicates the number of positional arguments, the high byte the number of keyword arguments.
-   The stack contains keyword arguments on top (if any), then the positional arguments below that (if any), then the callable object to call below that.
+   Calls a function.
+The low byte of *argc* indicates the number of positional parameters, the high byte the number of keyword parameters.
+On the stack, the opcode finds the keyword parameters first.
+For each keyword argument, the value is on top of the key.
+Below the keyword parameters, the positional parameters are on the stack, with the right-most parameter on top.
+Below the parameters, the function object to call is on the stack.
+Pops all function arguments, and the function itself off the stack, and pushes the return value.
-   Each keyword argument is represented with two values on the stack: the argument's name, and its value, with the argument's value above the name on the stack.
-   The positional arguments are pushed in the order that they are passed in to the callable object, with the right-most positional argument on top.
-   ``CALL_FUNCTION`` pops all arguments and the callable object off the stack, calls the callable object with those arguments, and pushes the return value returned by the callable object.

 .. opcode:: MAKE_FUNCTION (argc)

    Pushes a new function object on the stack.
 TOS is the code associated with the function.
 The function object is defined to have *argc* default parameters, which are found below TOS.

 .. opcode:: MAKE_CLOSURE (argc)

-   Creates a new function object, sets its *func_closure* slot, and pushes it on the stack.
+   Creates a new function object, sets its *__closure__* slot, and pushes it on the stack.
 TOS is the code associated with the function, TOS1 the tuple containing cells for the closure's free variables.
 The function also has *argc* default parameters, which are found below the cells.